The star-square relation and the generalized star-triangle relation from 3d supersymmetric dualities I: Introduction

+This is the first time that higher spin interactions for Ising-like models are presented in the aspect of the gauge/YBE correspondence and Boltzmann weights of the dual higher spin interacting models are studied in terms of hyperbolic, lens hyperbolic, trigonometric, and rational functions.

-In this study, with the help of the gauge/YBE correspondence, we obtain solutions to the star-square relation \cite{Pais34, wegnerduality} and the generalized star-triangle relations \cite{Fisher1959, Stre_ka_2010}.
-These relations equate partition functions of two different spin models in which one possesses nearest-neighbor interactions only and another has various kinds of spin interactions like higher spin (triple or quadruple) interactions.
-This is the first time that higher spin interactions for Ising-like models are presented in the aspect of the gauge/YBE correspondence and Boltzmann weights of the dual higher spin interacting models are studied in terms of hyperbolic, trigonometric, and rational hypergeometric functions.
+The duality transformations -the star-square relation and the generalized star-triangle relation- equate partition functions of two different spin models up to some coefficient.
+In this duality of the lattice spin models, one model possesses only nearest-neighbor interactions and the dual model has various kinds of spin interactions such as higher spin\footnote{The term 'higher spin' is employed to keep the consistency with terminology in statistical mechanics and it should not be mistaken for its modern usage.} (triple or quadruple) interactions.
+From the supersymmetric gauge theory perspective, the corresponding solutions to the duality transformations are the integral identities resulting from the equality of the partition functions of the dual three-dimensional $\mathcal{N}=2$ supersymmetric gauge theories on $S_b^3$, $S_b^3/\mathbb{Z}_r$ and $S^2\times S^1$.
+Therefore, Boltzmann weights of the models are written in terms of hyperbolic gamma function \cite{Faddeev:1994fw, Volkov:1992uv}, lens hyperbolic gamma function \cite{Gahramanov:2016ilb, Bozkurt:2020gyy, Mullahasanoglu:2021xyf}, trigonometric hypergeometric function \cite{Gahramanov:2016wxi, Gahramanov:2013rda, Gahramanov:2014ona}, Euler's gamma function \cite{Kels:2013ola, Sarkissian:2020ipg}.

-However, throughout the paper, the integrable models we will discuss are studied without an external field and the solutions to relations presented in this paper have an external magnetic field to satisfy the relations \cite{wegnerduality}.
-The solutions without an external field to the star-square relation and the generalized star-triangle relation with Boltzmann weights for the integrable lattice spin models studied by the gauge/YBE correspondence will remain for future work.
+In the future work \cite{Mullahasanoglu:202X}, we will apply the duality transformations for the integrable lattice spin models studied by the gauge/YBE correspondence, that is, the star-square relation and the generalized star-triangle relation will be solved in terms of Boltzmann weights belonging to the integrable models.

 The paper is organized as follows.
 In Section 2, we briefly introduce all special functions used throughout the work.
-In the remaining two sections, we present solutions to the star-square relation and the generalized star-triangle relation.
+In the remaining two sections, we study the solutions to the star-square relation and the generalized star-triangle relation, respectively.